An Analysis of Robustness of Non-Lipschitz Networks: Learning Data-Specific Optimal Thresholds

 The significance of data-driven design in this setting is underlined by the following two observations.
-Firstly, as noted above, optimization for $\tau$ is difficult due to the non-Lipschitzness nature of $\cD_\nat(\tau)$ and the intractability of characterizing the objective function $g(\tau)$ exactly due to $\cE_\adv(\tau)$.
+Firstly, as noted above, optimization for $\tau$ across problem instances is difficult due to the non-Lipschitz nature of $\cD_\nat(\tau)$ and the intractability of characterizing the objective function $l(\tau)$ exactly due to $\cE_\adv(\tau)$.
 Secondly, the optimal value of $\tau$ can be a complex function of the data geometry and sampling rate.
-We illustrate this by exact computation of optimal $\tau$ for a simple intuitive setting: consider a binary classification problem where the features lie uniformly on two one-dimensional manifolds embedded in two-dimensions (i.e., $n_2=2$, see Figure \ref{figure: dd toy example main}).
+We illustrate this by exact computation of optimal $\tau$ for a simple intuitive setting: consider a binary classification problem where the features lie uniformly on two one-dimensional manifolds embedded in two-dimensions (that is, $n_2=2$, see Figure \ref{figure: optimal threshold toy example}).
 Assume that the adversary perturbs in a uniformly random direction ($n_3=1$).
-For this setting, in Appendix \ref{appendix: toy example} we show that \begin{theorem} Let $\tau^*:=\argmax_{\tau\in\R^+}g(\tau)$ and $\beta=\frac{2\pi c r}{D}$.
-For the setting considered above, if we further assume $D=o(r)$ and $m=\omega\left(\log \beta\right)$, then there is a unique value of $\tau^*$ in $[0,D/2)$.
-Furthermore, we have $\tau^*=\Theta\left(\frac{D\log \left(\beta m\right)}{m}\right)$ if $m>\frac{1}{\beta}$; otherwise, $\tau^*=0$. \end{theorem}
+Further assume that our training set consists of $2m$ examples, $m$ from each class.
+In this toy setting, we show that the optimal threshold varies with data-specific factors.